“What kind of schoolman?”

 • If you feel ready to dive into the German Pietists themselves… Start with Theodore Tappert’s translation of Philip Jakob Spener’s Pia Desideria.
 Or browse a more diverse group of Pietist writings: the Paulist Press collection edited by Peter Erb (The Pietists: Selected Writings), which includes Spener alongside A.H.
 Francke, Nicolaus von Zinzendorf, Gottfried Arnold, Gerhard Tersteegen, J.A.
 Bengel, and F.C.
 Oetinger.
 The collection edited by Carter Lindberg (The Pietist Theologians: An Introduction) is both more expensive (over $40, even in paperback or on Kindle) and extensive, with all of those in the Erb collection plus several others, some well within the German Pietist tradition (Johanna Eleonora Petersen) and others pushing into Anglo-American evangelicalism (Cotton Mather, John Wesley).

-• For later manifestations of Pietism… Last year Mark Safstrom and Mark Granquist both published edited collections featuring Scandinavian Pietists like C.O.
+• For later manifestations of Pietism… Mark Safstrom and Mark Granquist have both published edited collections featuring Scandinavian Pietists like C.O.
 Rosenius and Lina Sandell.
 Those interested in the Blumhardts could try the free e-books published by the Bruderhof (e.g., Christoph Blumhardt’s Action in Waiting) or track down a used copy of the Vernard Eller-edited reader Thy Kingdom Come.

 • Some of my favorite reading advice (from Alan Jacobs) is to read what your favorite writers read.
 So if you apply that principle to Spener… Start with Johann Arndt’s True Christianity, since Pia was originally a preface to a collection of Arndt sermons, and Martin Luther’s “Preface to Romans” (with its enthusiasm for a living, active faith).
 Some of the devotional and mystical works recommended in Pia are the anonymously authored Theologia Germanica, Thomas à Kempis’ venerable Imitation of Christ, and the sermons of Johannes Tauler.
 The Puritan bishop Lewis Bayly was another influence on Spener – his Practice of Piety remains in print.